MV Pool Fisher: Loss

-The only two survivors from Pool Fisher, deckhands Donald Crane and Mark Fook, were both off-watch and asleep below when they were roused by the bosun and ordered on deck.
+The only two survivors from Pool Fisher, were both off-watch and asleep below when they were roused by the bosun and ordered on deck.
 By the time they arrived there the ship was listing heavily to port, and both were washed off the deck by heavy seas.
 They were finally rescued by helicopters of the Fleet Air Arm after spending over five hours holding on to cargo hatch boards from the sunken ship.
 Both were suffering from severe hypothermia and were taken to Haslar Naval Hospital for treatment.

 The wreck of Pool Fisher was later located in a position 6.6 mi off St. Catherine's Point, bearing 232°.

 The court of inquiry concluded that her sinking was due to the failure of the No.1 hatch, which had only three hatch locking wires fitted, instead the eight required, and some of her securing cleats were defective.
 This allowed the rapid entry of a large quantity of water into the hold, first putting her down by the head and then causing her to list, and then capsize.
 Responsibility for this failure was placed on her Master, John Maclaren Stewart, and the Mate, Francis William Cooper, neither of whom survived.